aces/Loris-MRI/docs/scripts_md/mincpik.md

 The `outfile` command line argument is optional.
 If not specified, output will be a PNG image written to STDOUT.
 If `outfile` is specified, the file extension will determine the type of the generated image (`.jpg` for JPEG images, `.gif` for GIF images, etc...)

-# TO DO

-Nothing

-# BUGS

-None reported.

 # LICENSING